-The Company's accounts receivable securitization program was amended and extended in August 2018 to modify certain covenants and conditions and extend the maturity date of the program to October 1, 2021.
-The program allows for cash proceeds up to \$125.0 million to be provided under the program and has an accordion feature allowing the Company to request additional borrowings up to \$25.0 million, subject to certain conditions.
+The Company's accounts receivable securitization program, which matures on October 1, 2021, allows for cash proceeds of \$125.0 million to be provided under the program and has an accordion feature allowing the Company to request additional borrowings up to \$25.0 million, subject to certain conditions.
 Under this program, certain subsidiaries of the Company continuously sell a designated pool of trade accounts receivables to a wholly owned subsidiary which, in turn, may borrow funds on a revolving basis.
 This wholly owned consolidated subsidiary is a separate bankruptcy-remote entity, and its assets would be available only to satisfy the claims related to the lender's interest in the trade accounts receivables.
 Borrowings under the accounts receivable securitization program bear interest based upon LIBOR, plus a margin, and an annual facility fee.
 The securitization agreement contains representations and warranties, affirmative and negative covenants, and events of default that are customary for financings of this type, including a maximum adjusted leverage ratio covenant.
-The Company repaid \$5.0 million of its borrowed amount under the accounts receivable securitization program during the fourth quarter of 2018.
-As of December 31, 2018 and 2017, \$40.0 million and \$45.0 million, respectively, was borrowed under the accounts receivable securitization program as of December 31, 2018.
+As of December 31, 2019 and 2018, \$40.0 million was borrowed under the program.
+The Company was in compliance with the covenants under the accounts receivable securitization program as of December 31, 2019.

 The accounts receivable securitization program includes a provision under which the Company may request and the letter of credit issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities in various states in which the Company is self-insured.
 The outstanding standby letters of credit reduce the availability of borrowings under the program.
-As of December 31, 2018, standby letters of credit of \$16.6 million have been issued under the program, which reduced the available borrowing capacity to \$68.4 million.
+As of December 31, 2019, standby letters of credit of \$12.2 million have been issued under the program, which reduced the available borrowing capacity to \$72.8 million.